 Why this matters

-In the digital world, a guy’s social status can be elevated by whatever sexts he’s nabbed.
+In the digital world, a guy’s social status can be elevated by whatever nudes he’s scored.
 What is a girl to do?
 Again, Megan Maas wrote, “Some unconsciously decide, ‘If I can’t beat ‘em, I can join ‘em.’
 Then they begin the process of self-objectification.”

 Sometimes girls think it’s a safer option to crop their face out of the picture of their naked body—if the receiver posts the image online, it’s not identifiable—but this is still objectification, the consumption of a body instead of the respect of a whole person.

-Let’s be clear: there’s no issue with being attractive or wanting to be liked and thought of as attractive, but sending that nude pic of yourself is still centering female sexual expression around a male’s approval.
-It suggests that as a girl, your worth is your body because that’s what is being asked for.
+Let’s be clear: there’s no issue with being attractive or wanting to be liked and thought of as attractive, but sending that nude pic of yourself is still centering female sexual expression around a male’s approval or else perpetuates a mentality of objectification.
+It suggests that as a person, your worth is your body because that’s what is being asked for.

 On the other side, sexting culture confirms to boys that a girl is a sexual object for their pleasure.
 It opens the marketplace at an early age for boys to buy, sell, or trade instead of learning about respect and boundaries of consent.